 Grand Center Arts District is the landmark destination for arts and culture organisations, creative entrepreneurs and businesses in Saint Louis and the Midwest.

 The district, located in midtown St. Louis, is home to more than 60 arts organisations including world-class institutions and a growing list of small, homegrown entities, as well as the region’s independent media industry, 8,000 full-time employees, and 2,300 residents.

-When the district was established by civic leaders in 1980, the area was experiencing rapid decline, along with much of the City of St. Louis.
+When the district was established by civic leaders in 1980, the area was experiencing rapid decline, along with much of the city.
 Historically, Grand Boulevard had been an important entertainment district, with seven major theatre and vaudeville buildings during its heyday in the early 1900s.
-Given the heritage and architecture of the Grand Center neighborhood, leaders launched a redevelopment effort to re-establish Grand Center as a cultural center for the region.
+Given the heritage and architecture of the Grand Center neighbourhood, leaders launched a redevelopment effort to re-establish Grand Center as a cultural centre for the region.

-Grand Center Arts District is managed by Grand Center Inc., whose mission is to enhance and enrich our partner institutions, neighborhood, and region and to increase the economic and cultural strength of our community.
+Grand Center Arts District is managed by Grand Center Inc., whose mission is to enhance and enrich the area and its partner institutions, and to increase the economic and cultural strength of the community.
 Since its founding in 1980, Grand Center Inc. has played a vital role in developing performing and visual arts venues; redeveloping historic buildings; attracting a diverse group of arts, education, public media, and commercial businesses to the district; enhancing the district’s parks and public spaces; and leading a coordinated marketing and placemaking program for Grand Center Arts District.

-MissionTo preserve, promote and advance Grand Center Arts District to enhance and enrich our partner institutions, neighborhood and region and to increase the economic and cultural strength of our community.
+MissionTo preserve, promote and advance Grand Center Arts District to enhance and enrich our partner institutions, neighbourhood and region and to increase the economic and cultural strength of our community.